flutter/website/src/get-started/install/_ios-setup.md

- 1. Make sure the Xcode license agreement is signed by either opening Xcode once and confirming or running `sudo xcodebuild -license` from the command line.
+ 1. Make sure the Xcode license agreement is signed by either opening Xcode once and confirming or running `sudo xcodebuild --license` from the command line.

 Versions older than the latest stable version might still work, but are not recommended for Flutter development.